 Dec.
-26, 2013 – It had been dumping snow in west Michigan the last several days so I assumed much the same was happening in the mountains of Colorado.
-Packing my ski bag, I imagined being picked up by a CME shuttle driver, who pronounced, “It’s been pukin’ snow at Breck bra…you’re gonna have some great ridin.”
+26, 2013 – It had been dumping snow in west Michigan the last several days so I assumed much the same in the mountains of Colorado.
+Packing my ski bag, I imagined being picked up by a CME shuttle driver, “It’s been pukin’ snow at Breck bro…you’re gonna have some great ridin.”
 He spoke it all in a slow, mountain, dead-head drawl.
 I think Colorado’s new marijuana laws in the news may have played a role in my daydream.

 Early Season Snow